 The average ages of our rescued Goldens are 6-10 years of age, however GRIN does occasionally receive younger dogs that are in need of a home.
 If you are interested in adopting a young dog, please do not wait until you see one on our website to apply for adoption.
 Our approval process takes approximately 2-4 weeks to complete and by the time you have been approved for adoption, the younger dog will have already been placed into a loving home.
 Please start the application process now so that you can be on a waiting list for when GRIN does have younger dogs available.

-On Hold! - Update & New Photos!
+On Hold! - New Update & New Photos!

 Gender: Female Age: 2 years old